den-materials/software-development-best-practices/readme.md

 <!-- 10:15 5 minutes-->
 ## Retrospective

 At the end of each sprint a team will conduct a **retrospective** in an effort to "become more effective".
-There are [numerous formats](http://retrospectivewiki.org/index.php?title=Retrospective_Plans) through which to [conduct a retrospective](http://www.funretrospectives.com/category/retrospective/); the [six hats](http://retrospectivewiki.org/index.php?title=6_Thinking_Hats_Retrospective) is a popular one.
+There are [numerous formats](http://retrospectivewiki.org/index.php?title=Retrospective_Plans) through which to [conduct a retrospective](http://www.funretrospectives.com/category/retrospective/); the four hats is a popular one.

-###The Six Hats
+> You may see this pattern with more or fewer hats, for instance, the [six hats](http://retrospectivewiki.org/index.php?title=6_Thinking_Hats_Retrospective).

+### The Four Hats

 **Blue Hat**

 Use the blue hat to discuss the **objectives** for the session and write the output on the whiteboard.

-**White Hat**

-Participants raise and discuss anything from the last iteration which can be said to be a **fact or information**.
-Hunches and feelings and any discussion of reasons or other non information based output should be left for the appropriate hat.

 **Yellow Hat**